 Couples from all walks of life are turning small ideas into steady profit streams.
 These are just a few standout stories:

 - Ericka and Chris: Ericka Young, a financial coach, and her husband Chris decided to combine forces to tackle debt.
 By launching coaching and freelance projects on nights and weekends, they cleared over $100,000 in debt and later achieved millionaire status.
-Their key: open money talks and a shared vision.
+Their key: open money talks and a shared vision for financial goals.
 Listen to their inspiring journey on the Marriage, Kids, and Money podcast.

 See dozens more stories of real couples who have grown their side hustles, shared their earnings, and built stronger relationships in this guide to making money together.